 Yeah I’m sure none of you are surprised but this is one heck of a different and innovative take on the classic web slinger that did so in ways none of us thought possible.
 In introducing the idea of parallel realities, it crafts a very self-aware Spider-Man movie in knowing Spider-Man’s place in pop culture and entertainment.
 Not only is it amazingly funny but it also has an outstanding variety in animation detail and style bringing the comic book world to life.
 It has so much energy and wit from start to finish and opened up so many possibilities that no Spider-Man movie ever did.
 Time will tell what this movie’s legacy will be but for now this is definitely a Spider-Man movie that is filled with awe all the way through and will no doubt kick off an amazing wave of animated superhero movies in the future.

+At the end of the day no live-action Spider-Man is perfect.
+Yet I feel that if you combined the best elements of these movies you’d have that perfect Spider-Man movie.
 How do you rank the Spider-Man movies?
 Any rankings you disagree with?
 Leave your thoughts in the comments below!